 INTRODUCTION

-Cystic neoplasms of the pancreas are frequent in the general population, with an estimated prevalence ranging from 5% to 15% in those over the age of 70[1,2].
+Cystic neoplasms of the pancreas are frequent in the general population, with an estimated prevalence ranging from 5%-15% in those over the age of 70 years[1,2].
 Pancreatic cysts can be divided into mucinous and non-mucinous.
-Their distinction is important because mucinous cysts, which comprise mucinous cystic neoplasm (MCN) and intraductal papillary mucinous neoplasm (IPMN), are considered premalignant.
+Their distinction is important because mucinous cysts, which comprise mucinous cystic neoplasms (MCNs) and intraductal papillary mucinous neoplasms (IPMNs), are considered premalignant.
 Indeed, the risk of pancreatic adenocarcinoma developing from main-duct IPMN is high, at 40%-90% within 5 years of diagnosis[3,4].
-For branch-duct IPMN, the risk is moderate, ranging between 6% and 46% within 5 years[5-8].
-This risk considerably decreases for mucinous cystadenoma (MCN) to under 15%[8] and is quite rare for serous cystadenoma (SCA)[2].
+For branch-duct IPMN, the risk is moderate, ranging between 6%-46% within 5 years[5-8].
+This risk considerably decreases for mucinous cystadenoma (an MCN) to under 15%[8], and is quite rare for serous cystadenoma (SCA)[2].
 The clinical management of patients with pancreatic cysts is unfortunately imperfect, and distinguishing between different cystic tumors and their risks of malignant evolution can be challenging.

-A few guidelines based on clinical features and cystic tumor morphology were published to help set intervals of follow-up and define criteria for surgical resection[9-13].
+A few guidelines based on clinical features and cystic tumor morphology were published to help set intervals of follow-up, and to define criteria for surgical resection[9-13].
 However, in a meta-analysis, the pooled sensitivity and specificity for malignancy in Sendai-positive lesions were 56% and 74%, respectively, and under the Fukuoka criteria, they were 83% and 53%[14].
 Worrisome features in those guidelines are not sufficient to correctly select patients for surgery[10,12].
 Currently, 75% of resected IPMNs harbor only low- or intermediate-grade dysplasia, which could have been safely observed[15].
-Similarly, in a retrospective multicentric study, 96.5% of patients presenting an IPMN with worrisome features who did not undergo surgery were still alive 5 years later without having developed pancreatic cancer[16].
+Similarly, in a retrospective multicentric study, 96.5% of patients presenting an IPMN with worrisome features who did not undergo surgery were still alive 5 years later without developing pancreatic cancer[16].

 Other tests that can help in cystic lesion diagnosis and management include cytology and biochemical tests of cystic fluid (CF), such as carcinoembryonic antigen (CEA).
-However, those tests are also limited: cytology had a sensitivity for malignancy of 42% in a meta-analysis of 12 articles[17] and there are varying cut-off values for CEA.
+However, those tests are also limited; cytology had a sensitivity for malignancy of 42% in a meta-analysis of 12 articles[17], and there are varying cut-off values for CEA.
 This is why molecular analysis was developed in the last decade, with new techniques of advanced sequencing becoming available to help in pancreatic cyst differential diagnosis.
-DNA mutational analysis of the different types of pancreatic cysts involves several specific alterations, each cyst type having different mutational profiles.
+DNA mutational analysis of the different types of pancreatic cysts involves several specific alterations, with each cyst type having different mutational profiles.
 IPMN and mucinous cysts harbor KRAS mutations at diagnosis, in addition to GNAS mutations in IPMN, while PTEN, CDKN2A and TP53 mutations are mostly found in cancerous lesions[18].
 In contrast, SCA contains a mutation in the Von Hippel Lindau gene, and a mutation in the CTNNB1 gene is described in solid pseudopapillary neoplasms.

-Several studies recently demonstrated the ability of next-generation sequencing (NGS) analysis to detect DNA mutations in pancreatic CF, which contains “circulating” DNA from surrounding epithelial cells, but few studies have yet performed a systematic comparative analysis of pancreatic CF and neoplastic surgical tissue (NT).
-Molecular analysis of DNA mutations in CF would therefore potentially be a very good prognostic marker[19,20].
-The current 50% diagnostic accuracy to indicate a surgical treatment could reach 90% with the molecular analysis of the CF-DNA mutations[21].
+Several studies recently demonstrated the ability of next-generation sequencing (NGS) analysis to detect DNA mutations in pancreatic CF, which contains “circulating” DNA from surrounding epithelial cells.
+Nevertheless, few studies have yet to perform a systematic comparative analysis of pancreatic CF and neoplastic surgical tissue (NT).
+Therefore, molecular analysis of DNA mutations in CF would potentially be a very good prognostic marker[19,20].
+The current 50% diagnostic accuracy to indicate a surgical treatment could reach 90% with molecular analysis of CF-DNA mutations[21].